Correctional Officer Information

 - Communicate with other staff by using portable and mobile radios, telephones, pagers, intercoms and similar adaptive equipment.

-- Complete and maintain annual certification of Training Academy classes including CPR, self-defense, first aid and firearms.
+- Complete and maintain annual certification of Training Academy classes including CPR, first aid, self-defense, chemical agents and firearms.
 Employ techniques learned

 - Supervise compliance with safety, sanitation, health and personal hygiene standards.
 Supervise the issue, use and storage of caustic, toxic